-The current bridge is a two-lane, 340-foot long, structure built in 1934.
+The current bridge is a two 10 foot lane, 340-foot long, structure built in 1934.
 Snohomish County Public Works is planning to replace the bridge when construction funds become available.
 The Phase II Bridge Replacement project has reached a 30% design milestone and is currently on hold until further grant funding becomes available.

 The proposed plan is to construct a new bridge just west (on the downstream side) of the existing bridge.
 The current bridge will remain in place to provide for traffic corridor needs throughout the new construction.
-The proposed bridge replacement is planned as a three span, precast, concrete girder bridge; the bridge will have two 15-foot lanes and two sidewalks.
+The proposed bridge replacement is planned as a 351-foot long two span, steel girder bridge; the bridge will have two 15-foot lanes and two sidewalks.

-The new bridge will be wider and longer than the existing bridge and will meet current bridge standards and provide increased traffic capacity.
+The new bridge will be wider and longer than the existing bridge and will meet current bridge standards.

 Snohomish County is seeking funding in order to proceed with plans to replace the bridge (view funding strategy information).
 At this time the Phase II Bridge Replacement Project is on hold.

 - ROW Phase: Completed 2017